unfoldedcircle/integration-node-library/examples/README.md

 You can do it via the REST or WebSocket API, by sending the following requests.
 Make sure to use the same information as you've defined in `driver.json`.

+Edit the curl commands to add your preferred authentication.
+You can find the documentation here: [https://github.com/unfoldedcircle/core-simulator](https://github.com/unfoldedcircle/core-simulator)

 ### Register the driver

 Rest: